ManasVardhan/CodeSummarization/README.md

 ![Screenshot](Screenshot.png)

-_Description: This screenshot shows the Code Summarization Web App in action, summarizing a code snippet._
+_Description: This screenshot shows the app in action, summarizing a code snippet._

 ## Features